sinseman44/clivet-BMS-integration/README.md

 * Connector CN26 Modbus E to USB dongle GND

 > [!NOTE]
-> A 120 Ohm resistor, essential for the proper functioning of a RS485 Modbus serial line, allows the line to be closed, thus ensuring good communication, even with long bus cable lengths.
+> A 120 Ohm resistor (between A+ and B-), essential for the proper functioning of a RS485 Modbus serial line, allows the line to be closed, thus ensuring good communication, even with long bus cable lengths.

 ### with clivet main board and RS485/Wifi Device